 The temperatures are dropping and, like it or not, winter is around the corner.
 What you do to prep your yard now could make a big difference in what you find yourself dealing with come spring.
-A weekend or two spent readying your yard for winter is your best bet in preserving the curb appeal you worked so hard to maintain during the warmer months.
+In the fall, spending a weekend or two spent readying your yard for winter is your best bet in preserving the curb appeal you worked so hard to maintain during the warmer months.

 How to Prep Your Lawn for Winter